-I did bring a cashmere scarf with me, and thank goodness I did as it came in handy.
-Don’t worry if you forget to bring a scarf, as you can easily pick one up in Ulaanbaatar.
-One of the major exports of Mongolia is cashmere.
+For my Mongolia travel I did bring a cashmere scarf with me, and thank goodness I did as it came in handy.
+Don’t worry if you forget to bring a scarf, as you can easily pick one up in Ulaanbaatar; one of the major exports of Mongolia is cashmere.

 As many passengers will go through China to fly to Mongolia, they will need to pass through the China Aviation screening.
-According to the China Travel Guide, China’s Civil Aviation regulations will only allow you to carry on 1 battery pack that is 100 wh and I know from personal experience that they check this very carefully and will normally ask you to pull put your battery pack so they can check that it passes this regulation.
+According to the China Travel Guide, China’s Civil Aviation regulations will only allow you to carry on one battery pack that is 100 watts and I know from personal experience that they check this very carefully and will normally ask you to pull out your battery pack so they can check that it passes this regulation.

 Face it, when you stay in a Ger, it will not be luxury unless you are in one of the fancy ones with indoor plumbing.
-Those are not really a traditional Ger’s, but more a hotel set up to look like a Ger.
+Those are not really traditional Gers, but more a hotel set up to look like a Ger.

-I brought with me some towelettes, but I think some bathing towelettes as these Alley Rinse-Free Bathing towelettes would have come in very handy.
+I brought with me some towelettes, but having some bathing towelettes as these Alley Rinse-Free Bathing towelettes come in very handy.
 I like to be clean, and when there is really not a good alternative, using a towelette of some sort to stay and feel clean can really make a difference in your own personal hygiene.

-I recommend that anyone traveling to Mongolia have a perfect anti-theft backpack.
-I recommend Pacsafe as they have some great looking travel bags that are all anti-theft.
+I recommend that anyone traveling to Mongolia have an anti-theft backpack.
+I recommend Pacsafe as they have some great-looking travel bags that are all anti-theft.
 I have one of their bags, and what I love about it is that it does not look or feel like an anti-theft bag.
 You can see their bag selection by clicking here.